ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 * On-Demand Instances - need an instance?
 Rent an instance.
 Most expensive.

-* Reserved Instances - cheaper and guaranteed for the availability zone you need that is a steady state and predictably used
+* Reserved Instances - cheaper and guaranteed for the availability zone you need that is a steady state and predictably used; If your needs change, you can modify or exchange reserved instances, or list eligible Standard Reserved Instances for sale on the Reserved Instance Marketplace.

 * Spot Instances - you set a max price and if the prices rises about your instance gets nuked; A Spot instance runs as long as its capacity is available and your bid price is higher than the Spot price... may get terminated.
 If Amazon terminates then you don't get charged for partial; if you terminate you DO get charged.

-* Free Instance - free, yet small and mostly tiny
+* Free Instance - free, yet small, and mostly `t2.micro`

+You can modify your whole reservation, or just a subset, in one or more of the following ways:

+* Change Availability Zones within the same region

+* Change the scope of the reservation from Availability Zone to Region (and vice-versa)

+* Change between EC2-VPC and EC2-Classic

+* Change the instance size within the same instance type

 ## Instance Types
 Each instance type offers different compute, memory, and storage capabilities and are grouped in instance families based on these capabilities.
 DIRTMCG is the mnemonic!